SteveFlorian/get_and_clean_data/README.md

 The R script contains detailed explanatory comments for each step of the process.
 However, there are several things to note:

-1. I have chosen to include the variables that show "meanFreq".
+1. Merge the training and the test sets to create one data set.
+I have chosen to include the variables that show "meanFreq".
 There is debate among both Coursera students and mentors whether these variables should be included or not.
 Without a specific question to be answered from the data, no conclusive decision can be made.
 My approach was that it was better to have the data available, in case